cloudfoundry-attic/bosh-softlayer-cpi-release-DEPRECATED-TO_BE_DELETED/docs/bosh-init-usage.md

 bosh-init deploy bosh.yml
 ```

+**Notes:**

+**1. Please make sure to run bosh-init with root user, since there needs to update /etc/hosts.**

-**Please note that there needs communication between bosh-init and the target director VM over SoftLayer private network to accomplish a successful deployment.
+**2. Please note that there needs communication between bosh-init and the target director VM over SoftLayer private network to accomplish a successful deployment.
 So please make sure the machine where to run bosh-init can access SoftLayer private network.
-You could enable [SoftLayer VPN](http://www.softlayer.com/VPN-Access) if the machine where to run bosh-init is outside of SoftLayer data center.**
+You could enable [SoftLayer VPN](http://www.softlayer.com/VPN-Access) if the machine where to run bosh-init is outside SoftLayer data center.**